syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/data-binding/webapi-service-binding.md

 ![Update database](../images/odata-update-db.png)

-## Create ASP.NET Core MVC Application
+## Create ASP.NET Core Application

 Open Visual Studio and follow the steps in the below documentation to create the Application.